Posted on March 2, 2019 and last updated on May 25, 2026

 You can ski more than 16 miles of groomed trails at this vast Nordic ski trail system, which wraps around the Bridgton Highlands country club and extends all the way to the Highland Research Forest.

-The most impressive part of this spot is that the whole system is maintained by volunteers (including the especially dedicated Roger), who use “well-worn machines and homemade drags.”
-Much of the trail system is on private land.
-Donations are appreciated, and there are donation boxes at the Sanborns Grove Road parking lot and at the warming hut.
+One of the most impressive aspects of this trail system is that it is maintained almost entirely by volunteers — including the especially dedicated Roger Lowell — using “well-worn machines and homemade drags.”
+Much of the network crosses private land.
+Donations are appreciated, and donation boxes are located at the Sanborns Grove Road trailhead and at the warming hut.
+Check out this fabulous map by Steve Bushey of Map Adventures.

-Because the trails are in a valley, protected from the sun, you can ski fairly late into spring.
-When we visited in early March of 2019, after a not-great winter for skiing, there were still decent groomed tracks.
+Because the trails are in a shaded valley, protected from the elements, you can ski fairly late into spring.
+When we visited in early March, after a relatively poor snow year, there were still decent groomed tracks.

 For the most part, the trails south of Big Sandy Road are easy, but there are some long, gradual hills.
 Across Big Sandy Road you get into more technical terrain, with a few good-sized and fairly steep hills.
 The grooming was not as consistent across the street, too.
 For the most carefully tended trails, stick with the trails south of Big Sandy Road.